teloxide/teloxide/CONTRIBUTING.md

 #### Special cases

 1. Telegram has `editMessageText`, `editMessageCaption` and other edit methods.
 Usually they work two ways, one for regular messages and one for inline ones.
 But that is very confusing and complicates a lot of interactions, so `teloxide` works differently.
 All edit methods are split in two, one for regular messages and one for inline ones.
 To look at an example, look at `editMessageText` and `editMessageTextInline` in `schema.ron`.
 The process is similar to adding a regular method, but you will have to add two, as well as adding a `sibling` field to both of the new methods.
 Also, return types differ (refer to telegram documentation for what these types are)

+2. Sometimes you will encounter situation when it's impossible to write something in `schema.ron`.
+It may be some doc comment that renders incorrectly or some type (like `Option<DateTime<Utc>>`) impossible to write.
+In such cases you can workaround it with `crates/teloxide-core/src/codegen/patch.rs` file

 #### Other notes